drmortalwombat/oscar64/README.md

 * Missing livetime reduction of intermediates
 * No block domination analysis
 * No register use for arguments
+* Auto variables places on fixed stack for known call sequence

 ### Intermediate code generation